What Part of Speech is “Alive”? Short Answer + Explanation

 What is the Noun Form of “Alive”?

-The noun form of the word “alive” is “aliveness.”
+The verb form of the word “alive” is “live.”
+To “live” is the act of being alive.

 Related, Helpful Resources on GrammarGramps